John Thain: Career

-Departure from Bank of America

-On January 16, 2009, Bank of America announced that Merrill suffered an unexpected loss of $15 billion for the fourth quarter of 2008.
+In January 2009, Bank of America announced that Merrill suffered a loss of $15 billion for the fourth quarter of 2008.
 Bank of America CEO Ken Lewis said that, without $138 billion in government assistance, including the infusion of $20 billion from the federal government, he would have pulled out of the Merrill deal, which had been approved by Bank of America shareholders in early December.
 People close to Lewis say his relationship with Thain was strained by Merrill's massive fourth quarter loss.
 Lewis himself faced criticism for rushing to buy Merrill for $28 billion after less than two days of due diligence.

-On January 22, 2009, on CNBC's The Call, Charlie Gasparino said that Thain was going to meet Lewis later in the day.
-Gasparino added that Thain's future at Bank of America was in doubt, although it was not certain whether he would be leaving.
-Gasparino then said that Thain spent $1.22 million to refurbish his office, shortly after he had been named as CEO of Merrill in January 2008.
-Merrill was still an independent firm at the time, and some analysts predicted that, with Thain as new CEO, the company would be back on track for a strong performance in the midst of disappointing results on Wall Street.

-The tension between Thain and Lewis had been building since mid-December and culminated on January 22, 2009, when Lewis flew to New York to meet with Thain.
+The tension between Thain and Lewis had been building since mid-December and culminated in January 2009, when Lewis flew to New York to meet with Thain.
 After a 15-minute conversation between the two men, Thain agreed to resign.
-Nelson Chai, Merrill's last CFO prior to its merger, was initially slated to relocate to Hong Kong to head Bank of America's Asia business. but Chai departed from Bank of America in February, just two weeks after the ouster of Thain, and was replaced by Ki-Myung Hong.
+Nelson Chai, Merrill's last CFO prior to its merger, was initially slated to relocate to Hong Kong to head Bank of America's Asia business. but Chai, a "Thain ally", departed from Bank of America in February, just two weeks after the ouster of Thain, and was replaced by Ki-Myung Hong.
 Thain and Chai's departures left just one other member of Merrill's management team at the combined company, Tom Montag, as head of sales and trading.